使用警語:中文譯文來源為 Google 翻譯,僅供參考,實際內容請以英文原文為主

 Tim Call - Analyst

-I was wondering about it.
+I was wondering about the --

 Tim Call - Analyst